Olympic Club: Competition

 In 1909, Olympian and club member Ralph Rose set a world record shot put throw of 51 ft.

 In 1915, the club's amateur basketball team won the Amateur Athletic Union (AAU) Basketball Championship.
 In 1934, club member Fred Apostoli won the National Amateur Middleweight boxing title.
 In 1937, the Olympic Club track and field team won the Track and Field National Championships.
 In 1941, club member Hank Luisetti helped lead the Olympic Club basketball team to win the AAU Basketball Championships again.
 In 1950, Olympic Club member Arthur Larsen won the U.S. Open of tennis in Forest Hills, New York.
 The Olympic Club water polo team won the 1959 Water Polo National Championship.

 Cycling is one of the sports with the longest tradition at the Olympic Club.
 From 1893 to 1903, the Olympic Club Cycling Team was one of the club's premier teams.
 Although the sanctioned cycling team disbanded in 1903, many Olympians participated in cycling on an individual basis.
 The most illustrious of these was Ernest Ohrt.
 Ohrt capped his cycling career by being named coach of the United States Olympic Games cycling team in 1924.

 Beginning in the mid-1990s, a revived Olympic Club cycling team supported several cyclists who went on to become professional road cyclists.
 Former Olympic Club cyclists who later turned professional include Skyler Bishop, Nick Kelez, James Hibbard, Jackson Stewart, Mike Tillman and Zach Walker.

-In addition to being a springboard for aspiring professional cyclists, the modern cycling team also boasts some of the finest masters-age cyclists in the nation, including Brian McGuire, Hal Johnson, Cynthia Mommsen and Lisa Hunt.
+In addition to developing professional cyclists, the team also includes masters-age cyclists such as Brian McGuire, Hal Johnson, Cynthia Mommsen and Lisa Hunt.

 Club member Maureen O'Toole won a silver medal in water polo at the 2000 Olympic Games in Sydney, Australia.

 At least five Olympic Club members have won the Dipsea Race, which was founded by OC members: Oliver Millard in 1910 and 1913, Mason Hartwell in 1917, Norman Bright in 1970, Joe King in 1995 and 1996, and Shirley Matson in 1993.

 In 1992, the Club set up the Winged "O" Foundation, which changed its name to The Olympic Club Foundation in 2002.
 Its purpose is to fund youth sports programs which primarily target less advantaged youth who live in the Bay Area.